 Do home warranties cover HVAC?

 What does a home warranty cover when buying a house?

-Home buyers should know that a home warranty can provide coverage for items included in the sale, such as plumbing, electrical systems, heating and cooling systems, major kitchen appliances, laundry room appliances, garbage disposals, doorbells, garage door openers, ceiling fans and central vacuums.
+Home buyers should know that a new home warranty can provide coverage for items included in the sale, such as plumbing, electrical systems, heating and cooling systems, major kitchen appliances, laundry room appliances, garbage disposals, doorbells, garage door openers, ceiling fans and central vacuums.

 Does a home warranty cover air conditioning?

 Summary of Money's What Does a Home Warranty Cover?

 Ultimately, a home warranty can be a great way to protect your investment in your home and add peace of mind.
 Unlike popular housing myths that conflate home insurance with home warranties, this coverage can provide another layer of value and protection for one of your most important assets.